dunnlab/physalia-dispersal-data/README.md

 ## Sim.py

 This is the main code used to run particle tracking simulations.
 To run this code, you must use a base, wind, current, and k-value dataset in NetCDF format, a landmask in TIFF format, and a weighted juvenile observation dataset in CSV format.
+The conda environment used to run this code is found in "sim-env.yml".

 ### Base Data